A Trusted Friend in a Complicated World

 Larry N Young/Getty Images

 Bryce Canyon’s smaller, higher-elevation cousin (about 1,500 feet higher, at 10,000 feet) offers much the same experience as Bryce—but without the crowds.
 Cedar Breaks’ red-rock amphitheater is a half-mile deep, with hoodoos and spires cascading downward until the painted cliffs turn into spruce and fir forests.
-To avoid snowshoeing in (the main road closes to cars come winter), visit from June through October.
+To avoid snowshoeing in (the main road closes to cars come winter), road-trip to Utah between June and October for prime viewing of this famous rock formation.

 While you can’t hike down into the amphitheater, you can hike along the rim and through the meadows and forests.
 Catch the sunset at one of the viewpoints, and stick around for one of the ranger-led star parties—the skies up here are bright, bright, bright.